 Behaviour incidents (where pupils are dysregulated) have been minimal during these times.
 Some pupils have had access to consistent sensory input (sensory circuits and OT therapies).
 Pupils who have access to sensory circuits and OT therapies have shown decreased behaviours.
 2 sunken trampolines have been installed for pupil use and have been a huge success.
 Some staff have received training in Sport and PE delivery.
 Through staff voice and an audit of skills completed by the PE lead it has been evident that confidence has improved and a wider range of adult-led sports and PE activities have been led.
 Most classes now deliver yoga to their pupils as a daily activity.
-The training focus for this year will be around informal PE sessions and Sporting activities.
-Whole school Sports Day with parental involvement took place.
-All pupils took part in some aspects of the sports day and the introduction of Kin Ball was a huge success.
+The training focus for this year will be around informal PE sessions and Sporting activities. took place. success.
 Sports day will be an annual event with no additional funding required from the Sports Premium budget.